NiandraL/Garry-s-Mod---Duck-Hunt-/README.md

 What's in the config file?
 ========================

-[list]
-[*]Which weapon Snipers should get (if you want to use a different swep/sniper to the one I've provided) [*]If you want players to get Pointshop points
+1. Which weapon Snipers should get (if you want to use a different swep/sniper to the one I've provided)
+2. If you want players to get Pointshop points
-[*]How many Pointshop points runners should get for hitting the white patch [*]Runner's spawn protection time (just go with 1 or 0 if you don't want to use it) [*]If Snipers should receive Pointshop points for individual kills [/list]
+3. How many Pointshop points runners should get for hitting the white patch
+4. Runner's spawn protection time (just go with 1 or 0 if you don't want to use it)
+5. If Snipers should receive Pointshop points for individual kills

 Credit
 ========================

-[list]
-[*]Thanks to Sgtpanda for helping me figure out something to do with Fretta [*]The default sniper comes from the [url=http://steamcommunity.com/sharedfiles/filedetails/?id=104479034]CSS Realistic Weapons pack, which I recommend you subscribe to[/url] but is not needed.
-[*]JetBoom for fixing up fretta to GMOD13 back when it came out.
+*Thanks to Sgtpanda for helping me figure out something to do with Fretta *The default sniper comes from CSS Realistic Weapons pack *JetBoom for fixing up fretta to GMOD13 back when it came out
-[/list]